Mortgage Floor Clause? Arrangement Fee? Make a Claim!

 - State that you that you were correctly informed at the time of taking out the mortgage and, therefore, are not due for any reimbursement.

 - Accept liability and detail their calculation of how much you overpaid and include interest on the amount.
 You then have 15 days to decide whether to accept their offer or not.

 You can calculate an approximate overpayment amount with one of the many online floor clause calculators.

-If you accept the figure the bank may not want to reimburse you directly in cash (in your current account) and offer one of the following:
+If you accept the figure the bank may not want to reimburse you directly (in your current account).
+They may offer one of the following: